jezza64/jbnotes/Python_tools_conda.md

 To recreate an environment with an environment file:
 >`% conda env create -n conda-env -f /path/to/environment.yml`

-To add packages listed in an enviromnet file to existing enviroment:
+To add packages listed in an environment file to existing environment:
 >`% conda env update -n conda-env -f /path/to/environment.yml`

 revision history: